padaiyal/jPopper/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 - [ ] <b>Description</b> <br>
-    A clear and concise description of what the bug is. <br>
+    A clear and concise description of what the bug is.
 - [ ] <b>Affected platforms</b> <br>

     | OS      	| Version 	|